All Episodes

 There's several different pharma companies.

-I heard that HIV had been, I don't know, and I've never really looked too deeply into this theory, but I heard that HIV had been given to people in the MMR vaccine in the early 80s unintentionally.
+I heard that HIV had been, I don't know, and I've never really studied, looked too deeply into this theory, but I heard that HIV had been given to people in the MMR vaccine in the early 80s unintentionally.

 I don't know.

-So all these people were getting the MMR vaccine, measles, mumps, rubella, and were getting HIV.
+And so like all these people were getting the MMR vaccine, measles, mumps, rubella, and were getting HIV.

-And they're like, where is it coming from?
+And they're like, where's it coming from?

 This epidemic.

-And that was the theory.
+And like, that was the theory.

-So apparently maybe it was HIV had been sounds like a bunch of monkey business.
+Sounds like a bunch of monkey business.

 Yeah.

-Yeah, or if it even happened at all.
+Or if it even happened at all.

-But you know, it makes a little more sense because that thing, it's not like a highly transmittable disease.
+Because that thing, it's not like a highly transmittable disease.

 It didn't really make sense for HIV to just all of a sudden be all over the place like that.

-Just was really weird.
+It just was really weird.

-You know, any number of things is just when there's like bodily fluid exchanged, but the way it had been transmitting, they thought for sure they were getting it through like sitting on a toilet because it had been transmitting so fast.
+But the way it had been transmitting, they thought for sure they were getting it through like sitting on a toilet because it had been transmitting so fast.

-So now the lens focuses, yes.
+So now, now the lens focuses.

-Uh, what's next for you and how can people follow you?
+What's next for you and how can people follow you?

 And what's coming next?

-You know, working on the Fediverse.
+You know, we're working on the Fediverse.

 Have you heard much about the Fediverse?